Association of Fastpitch Professionals

-Association of Fastpitch Professionals (AFP) is a professional women's fastpitch softball league in the United States consisting of independent teams in collaboration to create a platform for competition at the highest level.
+Association of Fastpitch Professionals (AFP) was a professional women's fastpitch softball league in the United States consisting of independent teams in collaboration to create a platform for competition at the highest level.
 The new league began its promotional campaign in 2023 and launched its first and only official season to begin June 19, 2024.
 The league disbanded and was folded into Connect Softball, with some teams leaving for competing leagues.